dan4737/DAB111_final_Project/README.md

 venv\Scripts\activate
 ```

-3. Install dependencies:
+4. Install dependencies through the terminal:
 ```bash
 pip install -r requirements.txt
 ```

-4. Initialize the database:
+5. Initialize the database (in terminal):
 ```bash
 cd database
 python create_db.py
 cd ..
 ```

-5. Start the web application:
+6. Start the web application (in terminal):
 ```bash
 cd website
 python app.py
 ```
+You should see a message saying "Running on http://localhost:5001"

-6. Access the website:
+7. Access the website:
 - Open your web browser
 - Go to: http://localhost:5001
 - You should see the Heart Disease Data Explorer homepage

+### Important Notes
+- Keep the terminal window open while using the website
+- To stop the server, go back to the terminal and press Ctrl+C
+- To restart the server later, just repeat step 6

 ### Navigation Guide
 - **Home Page** (http://localhost:5001/): Welcome page and overview